novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-38.md

 "It's possible... but I'm not sure how well it will work since we haven't tried it."

-Sensing Shin Elder's lack of confidence, Lee Chang-jin encouraged him.
+Sensing old man Shin's lack of confidence, Lee Chang-jin encouraged him.

 "Come on, you can do it.
 Just control the temperature so it doesn't burn.
 I'll bring some firm items that won't lose shape."